odrodrig/django-crud/README.md

 # Optional: Customizing the app
 Now that we have the app deployed, you can customize the model to store whatever data you need for your application.
-Roughtly, the steps that you need to follow to customize your app are as follows:
+Roughly, the steps that you need to follow to customize your app are as follows:

 - Update your model by changing or adding new fields.
 - Update views to include the new fields from the model